MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-assistant-search.md

 ### Setup

-Prior to creating a _Open AI Assistant Agent_, the configuration settings and plugins must be initialized.
+Prior to creating an _Open AI Assistant Agent_, ensure the configuration settings are available and prepare the file resources.

-First initialize settings:

 ::: zone pivot="programming-language-csharp"